-3. The Company has no disputed statutory dues pending to be deposited as on 31st March 2022 except as reported below in respect of provident fund, employees state insurance, income tax, good and service tax, sales tax, wealth tax, service tax, custom duty, excise duty, cess and other statutory dues applicable to it.
+3. The Company has no disputed statutory dues pending to be deposited as on 31st March 2023 in respect of provident fund, employees state insurance, income tax, good and service tax, sales tax, wealth tax, service tax, custom duty, excise duty, cess and other statutory dues applicable to it.